WPMedia/arc-themes-blocks/blocks/large-promo-block/README.md

-# `@arc-test-org/small-promo-block`
+# `@arc-test-org/large-promo-block`

-Block containing a small promo component.
+Block containing a large promo component.

 ## Usage

 Configuration (including content) is handled through proptypes in the PB editor